Chicken Vindaloo

 About Vindaloo

 The history of Vindaloo has been traced back to the times when Portuguese sailors carried wooden barrels containing meat soaked in a mixture of wine & garlic.
-This was an age old technique to preserve, brine & flavor up the meat.
+This was an age old technique to preserve, brine & flavor the meat.
 Over a period of time naturally wine turns to vinegar & the meat developed a flavor.

 Influenced by the Portuguese, Goans derived a new dish named “VINDALOO”.
 It was flavored & spiced up to suit their local taste buds.
-Since Goa is one of the top tourist destinations in India, over the years it became world popular.
+Since Goa is one of the top tourist destinations in India, over the years this dish became world popular.
 There are so many versions based on the basic adaptation of soaking meat in vinegar & garlic.

 An authentic traditional version of this dish is a thick dry curry made with pork.
 It is hot with bursting flavors of garlic & spices.
 The authentic recipe uses no onion & no tomatoes.
 It is just the pork marinated and simmered in the spicy paste.
-Since a lot of Indians do not eat pork, Indian restaurants also offer Chicken Vindaloo and other alternates.
+Since a lot of Indians do not eat pork, Indian restaurants offer Chicken Vindaloo and other alternates.

 More Chicken Recipes